© 2021 Matt Thomas

 • Mistakes are okay!

-• Be sure to write neatly so your code can be read
+• If handwriting code, be sure to write your code neatly

 Test

-• Walk through the steps of your code verbally, OUT LOUD.
+• If handwriting code, walk through the steps of your code verbally

 Consider changes